You are here: Urology Textbook > Prostate > Chronic prostatitis and CPPS

 Obsolete terms: in the absence of symptoms and signs of bacterial infection of the prostate, the term chronic prostatitis should not be used for CPPS.
-The syllable "-itis" in the disease term leads both the patient and the therapist astray.
+The suffix "-itis" leads the patient and the therapist astray.
 For the definition of chronic prostatitis, see bacterial prostatitis.
 Furthermore, terms like prostatodynia or vulvodynia are discouraged.
 EAU guidelines: (Engeler u.a., 2020).

 Epidemiology of Chronic prostatitis

-Recurrent pain in the prostate area, but also testis or penis, is common and a frequent urological diagnosis.
-5% of men aged 20–50 years, age peak between 20–49 years and above the 70th years of age.
+Recurrent pain in the prostate, testis, or penis is common: 5% of men aged 20–50 years, age peak between 20–49 years and above 70 years.

 Etiology (Causes) of the Chronic Pelvic Pain Syndrome

 The etiology of CPPS is heterogeneous, as implied by the definitions.
-A multifactorial genesis of pain with triggering as well as disease-sustaining factors is likely.
+A multifactorial genesis of pain with triggering and disease-sustaining factors is likely.

 Visceral pain is typical for CPPS: sudden and severe onset, diffuse and difficult to localize, accompanying vegetative reactions, radiation of pain to skin and muscle regions, and hyperalgesia.

-are often (recurrent) infections, injuries or dysfunctions, which repeatedly cause a pain stimulus.
-In a small proportion of patients, this pain can become independent of the triggering cause due to neuromodulatory processes.
+Triggering factors are often (recurrent) infections, injuries, or dysfunctions, which repeatedly cause pain stimuli.
+The perceived pain may become independent of the trigger due to neuromodulatory processes.

 Neuroplasticity of the CNS:

-as the disease progresses, recurrent stimuli lead to central sensitization: increased sensitivity of pain receptors, pain pathways and CNS areas.
-This lowers the stimulus threshold for pain perception (allodynia) and also causes the perception of pain in other areas, making diagnosis and therapy more difficult.
+As the disease progresses, recurrent stimuli lead to central sensitization: increased sensitivity of pain receptors, pain pathways, and CNS areas.
+The lower threshold for pain perception (allodynia) causes pain perception in other areas, making diagnosis and therapy more difficult.

-is the increased perception of visceral afferents (storage, emptying, organ pain) by central sensitization.
-Visceral hyperalgesia is not only present in chronic pain due to above mentioned neuroplastic processes in the CNS.
+Visceral hyperalgesia is the increased perception of visceral afferents (storage, emptying, organ pain) by central sensitization.
+Visceral hyperalgesia is not only present in chronic pain due to the neuroplastic CNS processes.
 Even after acute cystitis, an overactive bladder can develop via this mechanism lasting several weeks.